FortressAI/safeAI/docs/KnowledgeGraph_Implementation_Guide.md

    - Use proper authentication
    - Implement rate limiting
    - Handle errors gracefully
-   - Cache responses appropriately
+   - Follow Neo4j best practices
-   - Follow RESTful principles
+   - Maintain data consistency

-This guide provides a foundation for implementing and working with Knowledge Graphs in the SafeAI Platform.
-For specific domain implementations, refer to the respective domain guides in the documentation.
+This guide provides the foundation for working with Knowledge Graphs in the SafeAI Platform using Neo4j's Cypher query language.
+For domain-specific implementations, refer to the respective domain guides in the documentation.